Evaluate your LLM application

 Evaluating your LLM application allows you to have confidence in the performance of your LLM application.
-This evaluation set is often performed both during the development and as part of the testing of an application.
+In this guide, we will walk through the process of evaluating complex applications like LLM chains or agents.

 The evaluation is done in five steps: